44670/esp-zim-server/README.md

 An ESP32/ESP32S3-based ZIM server, serve ZIM files from exfat-formatted SD card.

+The client side is based on [kiwix-js](https://github.com/kiwix/kiwix-js) project.

 # Get Started
 1. Download and install ESP-IDF, the master branch of ESP-IDF is strongly recommended.
 2. You need to patch ESP-IDF to support exfat: